waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Some POKEMON evolve only by being traded: MACHOKE, KADABRA, HAUNTER, and GRAVELER.

 ## Goldenrod Dept. Store B1F Puzzle (Current Hypothesis)
-- **Hypothesis 7 (To be tested):** Based on the clue "work behind the scenes where no one can see us," a greater distance is needed than simply changing floors.
-I must leave the entire Department Store building, walk around outside, and then return.
-This should trigger the final box movement.
+- **Hypothesis 7 (CONFIRMED):** Based on the clue "work behind the scenes where no one can see us," a greater distance is needed than simply changing floors.
+Leaving the entire Department Store building and then returning triggered the final box movement.